aljavier/followers-inspector/README.md

 Feedback is appreciated.
 You could write me to stackncode[at]gmail[dot]com

-Anyway, I'm not really thinking anybody else more than me will be ever use this script x)
+Anyway, I'm not really thinking anybody else more than me will ever use this script x)